Sherkhan777/Coding_Assignment/README.md

 P.S.
 The project does not carry any scientific values, rather this is just to showcase my basic knowledge of STATA and Python.

-P.S.S If you would have any questions, please feel free to drop me an email at "zhumagaziyev_sh@student.ceu.edu".
+P.S.S If you would have any questions, please feel free to drop me an email at zhumagaziyev_sh@student.ceu.edu.

 Thank you.

 Best,

 Sherkhan.